 Graduated in Geography and History and Graduated in Information Science, in the year 2000 she got her doctorate with a thesis on The Information Systems of International Organizations.
 Her research activity has gone in parallel to her teaching in the Department of Library Science and Documentation at the University of Salamanca:

-- Documentary Analysis and Repository management with XML;
+- Document Analysis, Bibliographic Heritage and Repository Management with XML;

 She has been a visiting professor at several universities for short stays.
 In 2012, she was a visiting professor in the Information Studies Department of the University College London (UCL) for a school year.
-She is currently coordinating a teaching project to disseminate digital materials from the United Nations Library in New York.
+She has coordinated several teaching projects like i.e. Disseminate the digital documents from the United Nations in collaboration with DHL in New York.

 She has been director of the Official Master’s Degree in Digital Information Systems of the Faculty of Translation and Documentation of the University of Salamanca.
 (2014-2017).
 In this master’s degree, she launched the Seminar on Digitalization.